-by using the Cauchy-Schwarz inequality.
-That completes the proof. \end{proof} Now that we have ruled out the alternatives, we can say that the minimising sequence $u_\nu$ will concentrate.
-Recall that this means \begin{corollary} Under the setting of Lemma (\ref{l1}), there is a sequence of points $y_\nu \in M$ such that for all $\varepsilon > 0$, there exists $R(\varepsilon) < \infty$ (quite independent of $\nu$) such that
+the last step coming from (\ref{MASTER}).
+That completes the proof. \end{proof} Now that we have ruled out the alternatives, we can say that the minimizing sequence $u_\nu$ will concentrate.
+Recall that this means \begin{corollary} Under the setting of Lemma \ref{l1}, there is a sequence of points $y_\nu \in M$ such that for all $\varepsilon > 0$, there exists $R(\varepsilon) < \infty$ (independent of $\nu$) such that

-\end{corollary} However, unfortunately, to go from concentration to compactness, one needs certain homogeneous space like properties of $M$.
-[CMMT] calls spaces like these \emph{weakly homogeneous spaces}, defined as follows: \begin{definition} There exists a group $G$ of isometries of $M$ and a number $D > 0$ such that for every $x, y \in M$, there exists $g \in G$ such that $d(x, g(y)) \leq D$. \end{definition} If we add this technical restriction, we can proceed as follows.
-We will map the sequence $y_\nu$ into a compact region so that any subsequence which concentrates will have compact Sobolev embeddings by Rellich's theorem.
-This concludes the (admittedly long-drawn) discussion about the first bullet point of page 23.
-How does this produce an energy minimiser?
-The fact that $u_\nu$ converges to $u$ in the weak* topology of $H^1_r(M)$ implies that